joakimsigvald/XspecT/README.md

 It is assumed that you are already familiar with Xunit and Moq, or similar test- and mocking frameworks.
 This package includes a fluent assertion framework, which is built upon FluentAssertions, but with a less worthy syntax, based on the verb `Is` instead of `Should`.

-Is-assertions are recommended ovr Should-assertions for making the tests read more like specifications, listing requirements rather than asserting expected results.
+Is-assertions are recommended over Should-assertions for making the tests read more like specifications, listing requirements rather than asserting expected results.

 This is an example of a complete test class (*specification*) with one test method (*requirement*):
 ```